kayan-xvi/kayan-xvi/README.md

   - Determining the number of each possible hand
   -  Computer to play against you using logic
   -  Working environment to play in including betting (still in progress)
-- Experimenting with pixi.js in the attempt to make a 2D viewable asset
+- Experimenting (struggling) with pixi.js in the attempt to make a 2D viewable asset

 Next year:
 - I will be using React Native (JS)